Designing a DePIN Management Platform

 This was the most complex UX challenge.
 Deploying to an IoT network requires completely different inputs than deploying compute or storage infrastructure.
 Rather than building five separate flows, the design uses a single deploy page structure that adapts its configuration sections based on the selected network.

-Deploy flow for IOTA — IoT device configuration with data type, frequency, network usage, and budget sections alongside cost estimator Deploy flow for Internet Computer — compute configuration with GPU model, storage, RAM, duration, network requirements, and scaling options
+Deploy flow for IOTA, with IoT device configuration covering data type, frequency, network usage, and budget sections alongside cost estimator Deploy flow for Internet Computer, with compute configuration covering GPU model, storage, RAM, duration, network requirements, and scaling options

 Staking and rewards